opencog/cogserver/opencog/cogserver/proxy/README.md

   * Manual configuration.
 This is what is being done right now.
     See below for details.

+  * Create a `WriteThroughStorageNode` that negotiates with the CogServer to do the right thing...
+This could be as simple as a silly little wrapper around `CogStorageNode`.
+In principle, this is more powerful, since it gives AtomSpace processes control over the configuration.
+In practice, using different URL's is acceptable, for now.

 * How to configure the proxy itself?
 Consider a write-thru proxy:

   * There can be a no-configuration mode: on startup, the proxy looks